My Valentine Girls: BBF

 The story starts on Valentine's Day.
 Where everyone is so busy with all the usual rituals couples do.
 On the other hand.
 Zach is an attorney at the Public Attorney's Office who always takes his best friend Andie on a date during Valentine's Day for the last 3 years.
 This has become a usual thing for them during this day.
 Zach is becoming worried about the real status of the relationship that he and Andie holds.
 On Valentine's Day while on their date with Andie, Andie introduced Zach to her girl best friend Ruby.
 Ruby on the other hand, is a brokenhearted girl.
-She was about to marry her fiance but the guy left him on the same day.
+She was about to marry her fiancé but the guy left him on the same day.
 Being bored at the bar where she meets Zach, Zach and Ruby decide to go out and they got the chance to talk and learn more about their lives.
-They decide to come by the house of Ruby's ex-fiance.
+They decide to come by the house of Ruby's ex-fiancé.
 She got excited with the rock and she throw it at his car.
 The alarm of the car was turned on immediately.
 They were in panic that Ruby's shoe was almost lost and so is Zach's sentimental wrist watch.
 They swore that they will never ever forget each other and maybe they'll see each other again if Ruby dreams of Zach that night.
 The next day, Andie and Zach spent the whole day together.
 Clearly states that Zach really loves Andie.
 Ruby was at Zach's court case to see him.
 Zach told Ruby that he will be giving up his job at the Public Attorney's Office and will be working at an aw firm after the current case he's handing.
 The two went on several dates and eventually fall in love and became lovers.
 Andie was so happy to hear the news that her best friends worked out together but she was kind of upset that Zach doesn't do the usual things they do before he had a girlfriend.
 Zach comforted her and she eventually got over it.
 They became close again but Ruby was so insecure about their friendship.
 One day, Ruby got Zach a wrist watch for his birthday and he was confused on what to do with his two wrist watches.
 On his surprise birthday party, Ruby heard Zach's grandfather talking to Andie about the sentimental watch she gave him on his last birthday.
 Ruby approached Zach and she saw that he was not wearing the watch that she gave him.
 She was so upset and walked out the birthday party.
 She was followed by Zach.
 They talked about Zach's real feelings for Andie and he doesn't love her.
 During a traffic fight, Ruby was caught in the middle and got shot.
 Zach was sorry because Ruby got hurt and Andie also admitted to Ruby that she was scared that's why she can't show her love to Zach.
 Valentine's Day was upon them once more.
-Ruby has already moved on and is dating her ex-fiance.
+Ruby has already moved on and is dating her ex-fiancé.
 Zach finally admitted his real feelings for Andie and Andie told Zach that "I could tell you over and over how much I love you but I'd rather show it".
 They share a passionate kiss.